gradle/gradle/design-docs/incremental-build.md

 - On the second build, discovered inputs from previous build for a task are checked for up-to-date-ness.
 - When a discovered input is modified, the task is out of date on the next build.
 - When a discovered input is deleted, the task is out of date on the next build.
-- Files added to the same directory as discovered inputs do not cause the task to be out of date.
 - The set of discovered inputs after the task executes represents the inputs discovered for that execution, so if on build#1 discovered inputs are A, B, C and on build#2 discovered inputs are D, E, F.  Discovered inputs after #2 should be D, E, F (not a combination).
 - A task that is up-to-date should not lose its discovered inputs.
 Following an up-to-date build, a change in a discovered inputs should cause a task to be out of date.  i.e., A task that discovers inputs A, B, C in build#1, is up-to-date in build #2, should still have discovered inputs A, B, C in build#3.

 ### Open issues

-- If a discovered input is missing when it is discovered, should we treat that as a missing file input or a fatal problem?
+- If a discovered input is missing when it is discovered, should we treat that as a missing file input or a fatal problem? -- currently this is a fatal problem (files must exist)
+- Any change to discovered inputs causes all inputs to be out-of-date
+- It would be nice to perform discovery incrementally.
 - It looks straightforward to not "stream" the hashes into the discovered snapshot and just create it all at once (like the other snapshots do).
-- It would be nice to perform discovery incrementally.
 - The previous discovered files snapshot can be thrown away as soon as we know we'll be executing.
 - Discovered inputs do not work with continuous build.

 ## Story: Use source #include information as discovered inputs

 Based on IncrementalCompiler's #include extractor, add header files as discovered inputs to compile tasks.